La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

   Here, **ba'o** is applied to **citka le badna gi'e pinxe**.

-- A tense word that is a part of the verb is applied to that relation only:
+- A tense word that is a part of the relation is applied to that relation only:

   > **mi ba'o citka le badna gi'e pinxe**
   > _I no longer eat the banana, but I do drink._